-Presents advanced theory in culinary techniques and modern cooking styles, including breakfast and brunch cookery, vegetarian dishes, menu design, and plate presentation.
+Presents advanced theory in culinary techniques and modern cooking styles, including breakfast and brunch cookery, vegetarian dishes and menu design.

 CULARTS 133 INTERNATIONAL CUISINE

 Introduces the skills necessary to prepare international foods including traditional methods of preparation and the cultural influences on each dish; promotes an appreciation of international foods and culture.